 Everything About E-Learning

-To learn, no matter where you are, to have access to knowledge and the transfer of knowledge everywhere – that is the idea behind the term e-learning.
+The idea behind e-learning is to learn, no matter where you are, to have access to knowledge, and to transfer knowledge everywhere.

-By definition, it is about learning through digital media instead of in school, in workshops, or in seminars.
-Learning with the help of the Internet is a subject that is becoming increasingly important.
+It is about learning through digital media instead of in school, workshops, or seminars.
+Learning with the help of the Internet is becoming increasingly important.
 But how exactly does e-learning work?
-What does e-learning fall under?
-And does it really work?
+What does it fall under?
+And does it work?
 Or can we not do without on-site learning in groups?
-In the following, we give an overview of e-learning, the forms, strengths, and weaknesses of digital learning.
+In the following, we give an overview of e-learning and its forms, strengths, and weaknesses.

 Detail Guide On E-Learning